robson-hennes/systatic.co/content/docs/importer.md

 ---
 title: Importer
-description: Grab everything from your previous system and load it into Markdown, ready for Systatic to build.
 ---

 Systatic has a few importer to make it easy to import your content from other static site generators or CMS's.